sethdegay/Sequence/README.md

 ## Development Environment

-Use the latest stable version of Android Studio.
-To use a custom JDK instead of the bundled JetBrains Runtime, ensure your JDK is version 17 or higher and update the configuration in [build.gradle.kts](build.gradle.kts).
+Use the latest stable Android Studio.
+If using a custom JDK, ensure it is version 17+ and configured in [build.gradle.kts](build.gradle.kts).

 ## License